• Skip to primary navigation

 How they make Mutton Ghee roast in Mangalore!

 Traditionally they use Guntur Chili to make the Chettinad Masala Paste.
 However, I have used a mixture of normal red chili and Kashmiri Red chili as I don't have Guntur Chili in my stock.
 Though some people prefer to use boneless or lean meat, however, I prefer medium-sized Mutton chunks with fat to make the Ghee Roast.
-Last but not the least, you need to use Ghee for this, there is no substitute until you wanted to make Mutton Ghee Roast without Ghee (errrrr oxymoron!)
+Last but not least, you need to use Ghee for this, there is no substitute until you want to make Mutton Ghee Roast without Ghee (errrrr oxymoron!)

 %Mutton Ghee Roast

 I love this Mangalorean mutton dish a lot.
 Not only I but the entire family cherish this Mangalorean mutton preparation.
-However, I restrict myself to cook Mutton Ghee Roast, considering the amount of Ghee used and the calorie from the Mutton itself ;).
+However, I restrict myself to cooking Mutton Ghee Roast, considering the amount of Ghee used and the calories from the Mutton itself ;).
 As I already mentioned, a special Masala Mix is a must for the Mutton or lamb Ghee Roast and obviously, slow cooking is a must (with a few minutes of pressure cooking)

 Recipe Card